data-apis/scipy-2023-presentation/paper.rst

 :cite:`Virtanen2020a`, pandas :cite:`McKinney2011a`, Matplotlib
 :cite:`Hunter2007a`, xarray :cite:`Hoyer2017a`, scikit-learn
 :cite:`Pedregosa2011a`, and scikit-image :cite:`Vanderwalt2014a`, among others.
-Next, we ran the tests of these downstream libraries with runtime instrumentation enabled.
-We recorded the inputs and outputs of each array API invocation as JSON by inspecting the bytecode stack at call time :cite:`Consortium2020a`.
-From the structured data, we generated empirical APIs based on provided arguments and associated data types, noting which downstream library called which empirical API and at what frequency.
+Next, we ran downstream library test suites with runtime instrumentation enabled.
+We recorded input arguments and return values for each API invocation by inspecting the bytecode stack at call time :cite:`Consortium2020a`.
+From the recorded data, we generated empirical APIs based on provided arguments and associated data types, noting which downstream library called which empirical API and at what frequency.
 We then derived a single inferred API which unifies the individual empirical API calling semantics.
 We organized the API results in human-readable form as type definition files and compared the inferred API to the publicly documented APIs obtained during design analysis.

 The following is an example inferred API for `numpy.arange`, with the docstring indicating the number of lines of code which invoked the function for each